By Laura Gaskill, Houzz

 4. Plaid upholstery.
 Re-cover an old armchair, an ottoman, or a love seat in classic wool plaid for a cozy look that begs you to sink in and sit awhile.
 Not interested in reupholstering?
 Fold and drape a plaid throw over the back and seat of your chair instead.

 5. Suitcases as a nightstand.
 Stack up hard-sided vintage suitcases for a unique bedside table alternative with character to spare.

 7. Copper pots on display.
 Nothing looks quite so inviting in the kitchen of a country home as a row of gleaming copper pots hung over the stove.
-Although, to keep them shiny, you may want to hang yours over the kitchen island instead.
+Although, to keep them shiny, you may want to hang yours over the kitchen island or on a wall instead.

 8. Pitchers filled with flowers.
 Enamelware and creamy ironstone pitchers of all sorts, new and antique, make excellent and easy flower holders.
 Plunk in a big armful of blooms or a bundle of fall branches, and you’re done.

 9. A bowlful of apples.
 It’s so simple, we should all do this one!
-Instead of keeping bowls of fruit relegated to the kitchen, pile fresh, crisp apples in a nice wooden bowl and set it on the coffee table.
+Instead of keeping bowls of fruit relegated to the kitchen, pile fresh, crisp apples (perhaps ones you’ve collected during a visit to a Hudson Valley apple farm) in a nice wooden bowl and set it on the coffee table.

 10. Gray-green walls.
 Rich, historic, and more sophisticated than either green or gray alone, gray-green shifts beautifully with the light.
-Use this hue in a dining room, kitchen or small sitting room, with off-white trim.
-The paint color used here is French Gray 18 from Farrow & Ball.
+Use this hue in a dining room, kitchen, or small sitting room with off-white trim.

 11. Monograms.
 Towels that are monogrammed say country home immediately, and this is the same with silver or pillowcases or anything else you can put your initials on.
 For couples who share a last name, try a monogram using your last initial as the center letter, with your first initials on either side.